libp2p/blog/src/_blog/aut-tls.md

 On the other hand, libp2p's security model is anchored to PeerIDs: unique identifiers derived from public keys generated by the libp2p node.
 Unlike CA-signed TLS certificates, PeerIDs can permissionlessly be generated.

+The AutoTLS broker instance at `libp2p.direct` bridges both worlds while complying with their respective security requirements.
+The domain was added to https://publicsuffix.org/ and functions as an [eTLD](https://developer.mozilla.org/en-US/docs/Glossary/eTLD), granting each peer its own Origin at `{PeerID}.libp2p.direct`.

+The AutoTLS registration API ensures that only the owner of the private key for a PeerID can request a TLS certificate.
+Beyond that, the API is used quarterly upon certificate renewal.
+Secrets never leave the end user's machine.
+And each end user is responsible for the security of their certificates, and revocation is limited to peer-specific subdomains.
 ## Conclusion

 Our long-standing goal at [Interplanetary Shipyard](https://blog.ipfs.tech/shipyard-hello-world/) is building a more resilient and participatory internet through decentralization, and we believe that the Web platform plays an important role in this.
-We built AutoTLS as a public good service for the libp2p ecosystem.
-Addmitedly, it may seem paradoxical that a centralized public good service like AutoTLS could help the Web become more decentralized.
+We built AutoTLS and run `registration.libp2p.direct` as a public good service for the libp2p ecosystem.
+Admittedly, it may seem paradoxical that a centralized public good service like AutoTLS could help the Web become more decentralized.
 But the reality is that AutoTLS is a necessary step to this end, as well as being lean, [open source](https://github.com/ipshipyard/p2p-forge), and built on open standards.

 In the long term, WebTransport with self-signed certificates is positioned to become the recommended transport for browser-node connectivity.
 However, until [WebTransport is production ready](https://github.com/libp2p/js-libp2p/issues/2572), AutoTLS and Secure WebSockets are the best way to enable browser-node connectivity.